czehentner98/Technical-Skills-Resume/README.md

 </details>
 <details>
 <summary>Data Visualizations</summary>

   - Developed familiarity with creating standard graphs and charts as well as PowerBI specific graphics like waterfalls and funnel charts.

   - Adding filters/slicers to change reports

-  - Showing max, min, trends, averages, and FORECASTS
+  - Showing max, min, trends, averages, and forecasts

   - Drilling down to look at data visuals in a hierarchy
 </details>
 <details>
 <summary>Online PowerBI Service</summary>

   - Used 'Quick Insight Generators.
 PowerBI uses algorithms to look for significant trends and facts within data.

   - Pinning visuals from one dashboard to another and embedding media sources and text via widgets.

   - Organizing navigation pane using featured/favorite dashboards and filtering dashboard based on who created it.

   - Exposure to setting alerts to track data changes and using the 'Admin Portal' to track user usage.
 </details>
 <details>